bdantas/make-portable/README.md

 3. Running the application on target OS will use more RAM than it would if you were to do the "right thing" (see #5 below).
 4. foo.tgz will contain only the shared libraries that the binary itself is linked to.
 If while running on the target system the portable app (either the binary itself or the bundled libraries) tries to load additional libraries, it may look in the places where those libraries normally reside in the *source* OS.
 Sometimes there's an environmental variable you can use in the target OS that fixes the problem (for example, if app can't find libGL dri drivers, use `export LIBGL_DRIVERS_PATH=/path/to/dri/`).
 If there isn't an environmental variable you can use, you can always fall back on creating symlinks in the target OS.
 Just use `find` or `locate` in both source and target OS to figure out where the symlink should point *from* (location of library in source OS) and *to* (location of library in target OS).
 5. A better approach than to use *make-portable* is to roll up your sleeves and compile on the old target machine if at all possible.

-# Why does this problem exist in the first place?
-It has to do with how glibc and libstdc++ are developed.
-Programs compiled on older versions of glibc and libstdc++ continue to work with newer versions of these libraries.
-However, programs compiled on newer versions of glibc and libstdc++ generally don't work with older versions of these libraries--even if all the functions/symbols the program needs are present in the older versions due to subtle changes in ABI.
-Perhaps this kind of breakage is inevitable given the nature of glibc and libstdc++.
-I don't know for sure one way or another, so far be it for me to criticize.
-However, this issue is certainly a massive source of pain.
-Also, some alternative C libraries (at least musl) are developed in such a way as to avoid this problem (read about "forwards compatibility" here: https://www.etalabs.net/compare_libcs.html).

 # Your hack is very ugly.
 I know, but under some circumstances it may be the only way to get new software running on a really old machine.